-These is-reports will allow the viewer to create a standard report or customized report on M-RETS activity over a selected monthly or annual time period.
-There are five types of certificate activities reported over the selected time periodsfour pre-formatted or "standard" reports available: (1) Certificates issued, (2) Certificates transferred, (3) Certificates retired, and (4) Certificates exported to a compatible tracking system or imported from a compatible tracking system; and (5) RRC Sub-Account activity.
+These reports will allow the viewer to create a standard report or customized report on M-RETS activity over a selected monthly or annual time period.
+There are five types of certificate activities reported over the selected time periods: (1) Certificates issued, (2) Certificates transferred, (3) Certificates retired, (4) Certificates exported to a compatible tracking system or imported from a compatible tracking system; and (5) RRC Subaccount activity.
 Certificate activity is provided in five separate standardized reports, represented by five tabs at the top of the screen.5 Each report lists certificate activities according to the following data fields.
-To protect confidentiality, reports will not be created where there are 4 or fewer generators included in the report output.